One of the most surprising benefits of sobriety has been how it changed who I was when I wasn’t drinking.

 I’d left my home state to go to college in Atlanta, something a lot of people where I’m from don’t do.
 From there, I moved back to Indiana temporarily before heading to Miami, Florida for four years, then to Brooklyn, New York, and finally halfway across the world to Abu Dhabi, UAE.

-By the time I’d finally gotten a job outside of the classroom, I was so heavy into daily drinking that it hardly mattered at the point.
+By the time I’d finally gotten a job outside of the classroom, I was so heavy into daily drinking that it hardly mattered.
 Besides, I didn’t care for that job either.

 Once I got sober and had my daughter, I knew that I wasn’t going to keep living my life this way.
-After fourteen long years, I quit teaching and threw myself into my writing and this blog full time, which in turn has led to other professional opportunities.
+After fourteen long years, I quit teaching and threw myself into my writing and this blog full-time, which has led to other professional opportunities.

 And I have never been happier.